LunarPSD/NvidiaOverclocking/Nvidia Overclocking.md

    * Deshrouding and adding fans such as Phanteks T30s, Noctua NF-A12x25s, or ARCTIC P12s (budget) are also a good way to improve temps as stock fans tend to not be that great.
    * A more aggressive fan curve on your CPU, GPU, or case can help with airflow and thermals.
 Go as high as your audibly tolerable.
    * Removing dust filters can help with airflow due to the misalignment of holes.
+   * Some GPU backplates act as an insulator instead of a heat dissapator and replacing/removing it may be beneficial.
  * Definitions of performance limits listed in HWiNFO:

   | Performance limit | Abbreviation | Definition |